pyconsk/django-konfera/README.rst

 Disclaimer
 ----------

-Django-konfera was designed for `Bratislava Python Meetups <https://pycon.sk/sk/meetup.html>`_ as a workshop, where people are learning Django.
+Django-konfera was designed for `Bratislava Python Meetups <https://pycon.sk/sk/meetup.html>`_ as a workshop, where people are learning Django and will be user for `PyCon SK 2017 <https://pycon.sk/>_` organization.